JFWooten4/free-markets/group/stellar/decentralizing-docs/README.md

 [^censorship]: https://discord.com/channels/761985725453303838/761985725453303841/1292007869851631700 as requisite need to moderate whats happening from the [frontend](https://wooten.link/uniswap) and inherit brokering responsabilities, which are untennable with web3 (but phrase it more diplomatically)

-[^long-term-thinking]: really riff on the compounding fees per [merk](_supra_ note 11) in re [sentiments](https://discord.com/channels/761985725453303838/761985725453303841/1293804844196565002) across thread on alts "Easy Routes". while the easy answer mnight asniofcdshuif;lh jdsuicif centralization implications in re buidling open source wall st but it has to explicitly not mention me in any way whatsoever. let's do raw text here only and implkicate extensivelbyl the communtiy
+[^long-term-thinking]: _See, e.g.,_ conundrums of taking shortcuts _supra_ § 2.3, as expressed on a [permissionless basis](https://discordapp.com/channels/1102309240145707049/1102309240741310503/1295050690774696017) by someone whom I do not know the real name of. lol bad sentencne ending but keep it in the depepdnent clause. end on 3sent only really riff on the compounding fees per [merk](_supra_ note 11) in re [sentiments](https://discord.com/channels/761985725453303838/761985725453303841/1293804844196565002) across thread on alts "Easy Routes". while the easy answer mnight asniofcdshuif;lh jdsuicif centralization implications in re buidling open source wall st but it has to explicitly not mention me in any way whatsoever. let's do raw text here only and implkicate extensivelbyl the communtiy